 What Flora & Ulysses movie age rating is recommended?

+Is Flora & Ulysses kid friendly?
 What age rating is recommended for Flora & Ulysses movie?
 That’s a tough one.
 Because this film rides so much on “sensitivity to animal violence,” the age span here can vary greatly for children.
 While my 8-year old daughter could easily oversee the fiction part of this film, kids who have not reached that critical thinking stage of fiction versus non-fiction may portray this movie as real-life.

+What age is recommended to watch Flora & Ulysses?
 If allowing kids under the age of 6-years old to watch, I highly encourage the parents to watch alongside to answer any questions right away.
 But older kids of 7-years and up I think can detach the life-like animal cruelty and appreciate the true message of the film in a kid-friendly way.